The classification of 2-connected 7-manifolds: Introduction

 \subsection{The classification}

-To any closed smooth spin 7-manifold $M$ we shall associate the following algebraic invariants: \begin{itemize} \item The integral cohomology group $H^4(M)$, which is a finitely generated abelian group. \item The spin characteristic class $p_M$, which is an even element of $H^4(M)$.
-It is a homeomorphism invariant (see Remark \ref{rmk:topological_p_M}) which is related to the first Pontrjagin class by $2p_M = p_1(M)$. \item The torsion linking form $b_M : TH^4(M) \times TH^4(M) \to \Q/\Z$, which is a torsion form on the torsion subgroup $TH^4(M) \subseteq H^4(M)$ (by this we mean that $b_M$ is symmetric, bilinear and nonsingular). \item The \emph{quadratic linking family} $q^\circ_M$, a family of quadratic refinements of $(H^4(M), b_M, p_M)$. \item The \emph{generalised Eells-Kuiper invariant} $\EK_M$, a mod 28 Gauss refinement of $(H^4(M), q_M^\circ, p_M)$. \end{itemize} For the moment we merely indicate the type of the last two invariants.
+To any closed smooth spin 7-manifold $M$ we shall associate the following algebraic invariants: \begin{itemize} \item The integral cohomology group $H^4(M)$, which is a finitely generated abelian group; \item The torsion linking form $b_M : TH^4(M) \times TH^4(M) \to \Q/\Z$, which is a torsion form on the torsion subgroup $TH^4(M) \subseteq H^4(M)$, by this we mean that $b_M$ is symmetric, bilinear and nonsingular (see \eqref{eq:b-by-cob} and Lemma \ref{lem:bboM}); \item The spin characteristic class $p_M$, which is an even element of $H^4(M)$ (see Lemma \ref{lem:p_M}(i)).
+It is a homeo\-morphism invariant by Remark \ref{rmk:topological_p_M}, and it is related to the first Pontrjagin class by ${2p_M = p_1(M)}$; \item The \emph{quadratic linking family} $q^\circ_M$ (see Definition \ref{def:qlf}), which is a family of quadratic refinements of the base $(H^4(M), b_M, p_M)$; \item The \emph{generalised Eells-Kuiper invariant} $\EK_M$ (see Definition \ref{def:GEK}), which is a mod 28 Gauss refinement of the triple $(H^4(M), q_M^\circ, p_M)$. \end{itemize} Let us describe $q^\circ_M$ and then indicate the type of $\EK_M$ (leaving a more detailed introduction of $\EK_M$ to \S\ref{ss:intro_eek}).